Is Jim Cramer Teasing A Beyond Meat Short Squeeze? Making Sense Of His Confounding Tweets | Benzinga

 Is Jim Cramer Teasing A Beyond Meat Short Squeeze?
 Making Sense Of His Confounding Tweets

-Television host Jim Cramer has posted a series of tweets on Beyond Meat Inc (NASDAQ:BYND) which urge bears to exit the shares of the meat substitute firm and make references to WallStreetBets investors.
+Television host Jim Cramer has posted a series of tweets on Beyond Meat Inc (NASDAQ:BYND) which urge bears to exit the short positions in the meat substitute firm and make references to WallStreetBets investors.

 What Happened: Cramer made a reference to the short squeeze in shares of AMC Entertainment Holdings Inc (NYSE:AMC) in a tweet and said that there is a “groundswell for the short busting” in Beyond Meat, which he said had “such great prospects.”